FabricMC/fabric-docs/develop/getting-started/project-structure.md

 description: An overview of the structure of a Fabric mod project.
 authors:
   - IMB11
-resources:
-  https://wiki.fabricmc.net/documentation:fabric_mod_json: fabric.mod.json v1 Specification - Fabric Wiki
-  https://github.com/FabricMC/fabric-loom/blob/dev/1.15/src/main/java/net/fabricmc/loom/api/fmj/FabricModJsonV1Spec.java: Source Code for fabric.mod.json v1 Spec
 ---

 This page will go over the structure of a Fabric mod project, and the purpose of each file and folder in the project.

 ## `fabric.mod.json` {#fabric-mod-json}

-The `fabric.mod.json` file is the main file that describes your mod to Fabric Loader.
+The [`fabric.mod.json`](../loader/fabric-mod-json) file is the main file that describes your mod to Fabric Loader.
 It contains information such as the mod's ID, version, and dependencies.

 The most important fields in the `fabric.mod.json` file are: